-You are not eligible for this training unless you have personal lived experience with your own mental health or co-occurring recovery and you are strong in your recovery.
-Your training application responses should reflect your lived experience.
+You are not eligible for this training unless you have personal experience with mental health or cooccurring recovery and are strong in your recovery.
+Your training application responses should reflect this lived experience.
 Certified peer support specialists are effective because they share lived experiences with others.
 If you do not have this background or if you do not feel strong in your recovery, please do not apply for the training.
-Individuals who have lived experience solely in substance use recovery and do not identify as being in recovery from mental health challenges are not eligible for this training.
+Individuals who have lived experience solely in addiction are not eligible for this training.

 If you are currently working as another type of provider in the behavioral health field e.g. social worker, CBRS, or case manager, you must be prepared to work authentically in the scope of a peer support specialist.
-This means providing peer support from a place of having "been there", rather than using any clinical education you may have received prior to attending Peer Support Training.
+This means providing peer support from a place of having "been there", rather than using any clinical education you may have received prior to attending Peer Support Specialist Training.